ldante86/lcal/README.md

 ## DESCRIPTION

-**lcal** is a command-line calendar similar to cal/ncal.
+**lcal** is a command-line calendar similar to cal/ncal, but written in bash.
 This program produces Gregorian and Julian calendars, an HTML 5 calendar, an ncal formatted calendar, weeknumbers, Discordian dates, dates of Easter (Western, Orthodox, Orthodox-Julian), monthly and yearly calendars, and Julian Day Number conversions.

 ## USAGE